Azure-Samples/azure-search-openai-demo-csharp/README.md

 1. Create a new folder and switch to it in the terminal
 1. Run `azd auth login`
 1. Run `azd init -t azure-search-openai-demo-csharp`
-    * For the target location, the regions that currently support the model used in this sample are **East US** or **South Central US**.
-For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models)

 #### Starting from scratch

 Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.

 1. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
+    * For the target location, the regions that currently support the model used in this sample are **East US 2** , **East US** or **South Central US**.
+For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/azure/cognitive-services/openai/concepts/models)

 > **Note**<br>
 > This application uses the `gpt-35-turbo` model.
 When choosing which region to deploy to, make sure they're available in that region (i.e. EastUS).
 For more information, see the [Azure OpenAI Service documentation](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models#gpt-3-models-1).